ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-personalization-locked.md

 <!-- Only text is translated, so removing this image for non-English UX reasons.  ![Personalize blocked.](media/personalization-blocked.png "Personalize lock") -->

 The reason is that the Role Center or role that is currently associated with your user account modifies this page specifically for your role.
-Contact your administrator for assistance.
+Požádejte o pomoc správce.
 Alternatively, try switching to a Role Center that does include role-tailoring for this page.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md).

 ## Viz také